top of page

 Code and Data

-For the data used in the book, you can download a zipped file (81 MB) containing all data and code at the University of Florida's Digital Repository.
+For the data used in the 2nd Edition of the book, you can download zipped files containing all data and code at Figshare.

 If you would only like code and data for a single chapter or have any problems with the downloading or use of the data, and code, please contact Rob.